linqs/psl-website/wiki/Releasing-PSL.md

 # Check your changes.
 git diff

-# Ensure the new version can be properly fetched
+# Ensure the new version can be properly fetched by removing previous jars.
 # You may have to wait a while for it to be available.
 find . -name 'psl*.jar' | xargs rm
 ./.ci/run_interface_examples.sh